-Some of the services listed in the medical benefits chart are covered only if your doctor or other network provider gets approval in advance (sometimes called "prior authorization") from UHC Dual Complete OK-S002 (HMO-POS D-SNP). $\Box$ Covered services that may need approval in advance are marked by a double dagger ( $^{\dagger\dagger}$ ) in the medical benefits chart.
-Network providers agree by contract to obtain prior authorization from the plan and agree not to balance bill you.
-Other important things to know about our coverage: ☐You are covered by both Medicare and Medicaid.
-Medicare covers health care and prescription drugs.
+□Some of the services listed in the medical benefits chart are covered only if your doctor of other network provider gets approval in advance (sometimes called "prior authorization") UHC Dual Complete WA-D002 (HMO-POS D-SNP).
+Covered services that may need approval in advance are marked by a double dagger ( the medical benefits chart. ) in Network providers agree by contract to obtain prior authorization from the plan and ag not to balance bill you. ree Other important things to know about our coverage: ☐You are covered by both Medicare and Medicaid.
+Medicare covers health care and preso drugs.
 Medicaid covers your cost-sharing for Medicare services.
-Medicaid also covers services Medicare does not cover, like long-term care and home and community-based services. □ Like all Medicare health plans, we cover everything that Original Medicare covers.
-(If you want to know more about the coverage and costs of Original Medicare, look in your Medicare &amp; You 2024 handbook.
-View it online at medicare.gov or ask for a copy by calling 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
-TTY users should call 1-877-486-2048.) □ For all Preventive services that are covered at no cost under Original Medicare, we also cover the service at no cost to you.
-However, if you also are treated or monitored for an existing medical condition during the visit when you receive the preventive service, a copayment will apply for the care received for the existing medical condition. ☐ If Medicare adds coverage for any new services during 2024, either Medicare or our plan will cover those services. □ If you are within our plan's 6-month period of deemed continued eligibility, we will continue to provide all appropriate Medicare Advantage plan Medicare-covered benefits.
-However, during this period, we will not continue to cover Medicaid benefits that are included under the Medicaid State Plan, nor will we pay the Medicare premiums or cost sharing for which the state would otherwise be liable.
-Medicare approved UHC Dual Complete OK-S002 (HMO-POS D-SNP) to provide these benefits and/or lower copayments/coinsurance as part of the Value-Based Insurance Design program.
-This program lets Medicare try new ways to improve Medicare Advantage plans.
-Important benefit information for all enrollees participating in wellness and health care planning (WHP) services □ Because UHC Dual Complete OK-S002 (HMO-POS D-SNP) participates in Food, Over-the-Counter (OTC) and utility bill credit/VBID Pest Control/RX Cost-Share Buy Down, you will be eligible for the following WHP services, including advance care planning (ACP) services: □ What are ACP services?
-Sometimes people become unable to make health care decisions for themselves due to accidents or serious illness.
-You have the right to say what you want to happen if you are in this situation.
-This means that, if you want to , you can: ☐ Fill out a written form to give someone the legal authority to make medical decisions for you if you ever become unable to make decisions for yourself. ☐ Give your doctors written instructions about how you want them to handle your medical care if you become unable to make decisions for yourself.
+Medicaid also covers se Medicare does not cover, like long-term care and home and community-based services. • □ Like all Medicare health plans, we cover everything that Original Medicare covers.
+(If you to know more about the coverage and costs of Original Medicare, look in your Medicare 2024 handbook.
+View it online at medicare.gov or ask for a copy by calling 1-800-MEDIC (1-800-633-4227), 24 hours a day, 7 days a week.
+TTY users should call 1-877-486-2048.) &amp; You ARE □ For all Preventive services that are covered at no cost under Original Medicare, we also of the service at no cost to you.
+However, if you also are treated or monitored for an existing medical condition during the visit when you receive the preventive service, a copayment apply for the care received for the existing medical condition. ) ☐ If Medicare adds coverage for any new services during 2024, either Medicare or our plan cover those services. will □ If you are within our plan's 6-month period of deemed continued eligibility, we will continue provide all appropriate Medicare Advantage plan Medicare-covered benefits.
+However, d this period, we will not continue to cover Medicaid benefits that are included under the Medicaid State Plan, nor will we pay the Medicare premiums or cost sharing for which the would otherwise be liable. uring Medicare approved UHC Dual Complete WA-D002 (HMO-POS D-SNP) to provide these be and/or lower copayments/coinsurance as part of the Value-Based Insurance Design program lets Medicare try new ways to improve Medicare Advantage plans.
+Important benefit information for all enrollees participating in wellness and health care plants (WHP) services gram. □Because UHC Dual Complete WA-D002 (HMO-POS D-SNP) participates in Food, Over-the Counter (OTC) and utility bill credit/RX Cost-Share Buy Down, you will be eligible for the following WHP services, including advance care planning (ACP) services: □What are ACP services? }- Sometimes people become unable to make health care decisions for themselves due to accidents or serious illness.
+You have the right to say what you want to happen if you are situation.
+This means that, if you want to , you can: in this □ Fill out a written form to give someone the legal authority to make medical decisions you if you ever become unable to make decisions for yourself. s for ☐ Give your doctors written instructions about how you want them to handle your med care if you become unable to make decisions for yourself. ical